daveminh/Chem456-2024F/docs/assignments.md

 * an *individual contribution summary* and
 * a *project portfolio*.

 In the individual contribution summary, you should summarize how you contributed to the final project.
 For some examples of ways that you may have contributed to the project, see the [PLOS guidelines for author contributions](https://journals.plos.org/plosone/s/authorship).
 The PLOS guidelines were developed for a journal article.
-Additional ways that you can contribute are preparing the presentation slides or poster or presenting these materials before the class or during Innovation Day.
+Additional ways that you can contribute are preparing the presentation slides or poster before the class.

 For the project portfolio, you should describe the skills that you have developed over the course of the project.
 These skills could be technical skills related to the calculations.
 They could also be "soft" skills related to teamwork, project management, interpersonal relationships, communication, presentation, and writing.
 Preparing this project portfolio could help you answer job interview questions in the future.